PaulleDemon/AWS-deployment/django-channels.md

 }
 ...
 ```

-You might have to go to the Redis security group and allow the EC2 instance to access it.

-You will Also have to create a [security group](https://github.com/PaulleDemon/AWS-deployment/blob/master/SecurityGroups.md) and associate it with the ec2 instance.
+You will also have to create a [security group](https://github.com/PaulleDemon/AWS-deployment/blob/master/SecurityGroups.md) and associate it with the ec2 instance.

 1. Go to Ec2 > security groups > click on create security group.